-- The student withdraws prior to being selected for verification and all Title IV funds were disbursed prior to the withdrawal date. - The student dies. - The student does not receive Title IV aid based on reasons other than a failure to complete verification. - The student receives only unsubsidized student aid. - The aid applicant is a transfer student who completed verification at the previous school, applies for aid at the new school based on the same FAFSA, and the current school obtains a letter from the previous school providing each of the following: - A statement that it has verified the student's information.
+- The student withdraws prior to being selected for verification and all Title IV funds were disbursed prior to the withdrawal date. - The student dies. - The student does not receive Title IV assistance based on reasons other than a failure to complete verification. - The student receives only unsubsidized student aid. - The aid applicant is a transfer student who completed verification at the previous school.

--The transaction number of the applicable valid ISIR.
 [HEA §487(a)(3); §668.51(c); §668.54(b)]